oVirt/ovirt-site/source/feature/cockpit.html.md

 # Cockpit

+## oVirt Node Cockpit

+### Summary

+This feature adds the cockipt server (http://cockpit-project.org/) to the oVirt node installation.
+It will replace the TUI interface used to control the oVirt node.

-This is a place holder for cockpit feature page.
+This is a place holder for cockpit feature page and still being written

 <Category:Feature> <Category:Node>